Juan-Jones/earnonlinemoney/content/blog/best-ecommerce-platforms.md

 ## Factors to Consider

 With a myriad of ecommerce platforms available, it's essential to consider various factors beyond features and pricing.
 Understanding these key considerations will help you make an informed decision and choose a platform that aligns with your business objectives.
-However, if you're a beginner, you should learn [what ecommerce is]({{< relref "what-is-ecommerce" >}}) before you build a store.

 ### Pricing and Cost